 Please ensure Javascript is enabled for purposes of website accessibility

-3 LEAPS Call Options Pros
+3 LEAPS Options Pros

-high jump, LEAPS, LEAPS call options
+high jump, LEAPS, LEAPS options

 If you’re familiar with stock trading but are new to options, LEAPS (long-term equity anticipation securities) can be an excellent entry point.
-LEAPS call options have a longer time horizon than traditional option contracts and are typically less volatile than other options (but are comparable in volatility to the underlying stock).
+LEAPS options have a longer time horizon than traditional option contracts and are typically less volatile than other options (but are comparable in volatility to the underlying stock).

-There are a handful of reasons that you may want to trade LEAPS instead of the underlying security, most notably because you can leverage your investment by controlling more shares at a lower cost.
+There are a handful of reasons that you may want to trade LEAPS options instead of the underlying security, most notably because you can leverage your investment by controlling more shares at a lower cost.
 To help you better understand LEAPS investing, here are three benefits of entering the world of LEAPS.

 [text_ad]

-LEAP Call Options Pro #1 – Leveraged Equity Exposure
+LEAPS Options Pro #1 – Leveraged Equity Exposure

-LEAP Call Options Pro #2 – Limited Downside Risk
+LEAPS Options Pro #2 – Limited Downside Risk

 The worst-case scenario when buying any stock is that the shares trade to zero and you lose your entire investment.
 That’s an incredibly unlikely scenario and it’s far more likely that the declining share price would prompt you to sell once your stop-loss is triggered.
-That scenario also holds true for LEAPS.
+That scenario also holds true for LEAPS options.

-LEAP Call Options Pro #3 – Better Volatility Mitigation
+LEAPS Options Pro #3 – Better Volatility Mitigation

 An option contract carries two kinds of value, intrinsic value and time-and-volatility premium.
 If your contract is “in the money” (meaning that the contract strike price is below the current share price) its intrinsic value is the difference between the strike price and share price.